Mt-Lampert/30React_-_01__food_corner/journal.md

+## 2022-11-30 10:20

+Just finished with items 1-4 in the list.
+I really like the result.
+Now new planning is necessary for designing the grid of the Menu container inside `Menu.jsx`.

+## 2022-11-30 08:00

+For the menu page some planning and coordination is needed.
+So this is how I'm going to do it:

+1. Do the containers for the list component `Menus.jsx`.
+2. Import the data from `helpers/data.js`.
+3. Build a wrapper card component for a list item.
+The necessary data will be passed using props.
+4. Display __one single__ card inside the list for finetuning its design.
+5. loop through the complete list of meals.

 ## 2022-11-29 21:30

 Finished the Home page with a lot of things that were new: MUI icons and a lot of things I had